idealo/mongodb-slow-operations-profiler/README.md

 The second slowest operation type in this screenshot is a `getmore` operation.
 Since v2.9.0 the application shows also the originating query of the `getmore`operation.
 In this example, the query logically combined both fields `_id.productId`and `parentProductId` by OR and its result was logically combined by AND with the field `_id.siteId`.

-The metrics about execution times, returned documents, read and written documents and/or index keys are to read in the manner as above.
+The metrics about execution times, returned documents, read and written documents and/or index keys are to read in the same manner as above.